-The following review is part of our coverage of the 2017 South by Southwest Film Festival.
+The following review was originally published as part of our coverage of the 2017 South by Southwest Film Festival.

 “Spoon!”
 Members of the audience chuck fistfuls of plastic spoons at the silver screen.
 They have just seen another framed picture of a spoon.
 They chant “Go, go, go!” as the camera slowly pans across the Golden Gate Bridge.
 They sing “Everywhere you look” as they see the Full House domicile.
 And, with gusto, they exclaim, “Hi, Denny!” as an awkward young man enters the scene.